Ayush-Kaushik/pdf-merger/README.md

 - [License](#license)

 ## 🏁 About <a name = "#getting_started"></a>
-I had the idea to create this tool while working with large volume of PDF's containing `sensitive information`.
+I created this tool to simplify the process of merging multiple files into a single large file while working with a large volume of PDF's containing sensitive information.

-Attaching multiple documents to an email is tedious and there are chances that a user could forget a file.
+Attaching multiple documents to an email can be tedious, and there is a chance that a user could forget a file.
+Online free options are available, but they pose a security threat as it requires uploading PDF's.

-There are online "Free" options available but I didn't want to upload PDF's to as it could pose a security threat.

-I created this desktop application that merges all the `PDF's` files into single large file.
+This desktop application merges all the PDF, JPG\JPEG, and PNG files into a single large file.

 The tool currently supports following formats:
 - `PDF`
 - `JPG\JPEG`
 - `PNG`

 ## 🚀 Deployment <a name = "deployment"></a>
-- Download latest release zip file
+- Download the latest release zip file
 - Unzip the file and you'll find Program.exe file inside
 - Double click the executable and it should start the program